richkirk1/rasa-chatbot/README.md

 rasa run actions
 ```

-In the second terminal we will need to set up the socket.io server:
+In the second terminal we will need run rasa on a live server.
 ```{bash}
 rasa run --cors "*"
 ```

 In the third terminal window we will set up a local server for the interface to run.
-It is important that you are within the interface folder when running this command.
+It is important that you are within the interface directory when running this command.
 ```{bash}
 npm start
 ```